Suggestion: Watch the 10 minutes video tutorial before reading this article

-Chinese people love to buy things online, wine is not an exception.
+Chinese people love to buy things online and wine is not an exception.

-Even if some people prefer to taste the wine before they buy, many (like myself) buy a bottle on more simple grounds, for example: if the wine is sweet or dry, if it’s a Riesling or a chardonnay.
+Even if some people prefer to taste the wine before they buy it, many (like myself) buy a bottle on more simple grounds, for example: if the wine is sweet or dry, if it’s a Riesling or a chardonnay.

-The labeling and design of the bottle is also of great importance, depending on what customers you target.
+The labeling and design of the bottle are also of great importance, depending on what customers you target.

 The country where the wine comes from can be of importance, but the taste and the price tag is generally more important.
-A wine don’t necessarily need to come from a specific village in France.
+Wine doesn’t necessarily need to come from a specific village in France.

 With these preferences, buying a bottle online can save you both money and time.